Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

 \subsection{Green Hat}

-The green hat symbolizes the human capacity for diverse thinking during reasoning.
-Diverse thinking enables individuals to examine a problem from multiple perspectives, generate a variety of hypotheses and potential solutions, and thereby broaden the space of choices \cite{DBLP:journals/corr/abs-2405-13012, liang-etal-2024-encouraging, DRDT, LLMRG}.
-As shown in Figure \ref{fig: green}, in the context of LLMs, the development of diverse thinking follows two technical trajectories: self-diversity enhancement and test-time diversity augmentation.
+The green hat symbolizes the human capacity for diverse thinking.
+Such diversity allows examining questions from multiple perspectives, generating varied hypotheses, and expanding the solution space \cite{DBLP:journals/corr/abs-2405-13012, liang-etal-2024-encouraging, DRDT, LLMRG}.
+As shown in Figure \ref{fig: green}, diverse thinking in LLMs develops along two trajectories: self-diversity enhancement and test-time diversity augmentation.